strategineer/personal-website/content/blog/2023-01-02/index.md

 As a longtime fan of Left 4 Dead and a sucker for the absurdity of the Warhammer universe, I've fallen in love with Fatshark's most recent entry in their series of more melee-focused Left 4 Dead-like games with loot.

-This time taking place in the Warhammer 40k universe, Warhammer 40k: Darktide (Darktide for short) emphasises ranged combat much moreso than its predecessors.
+This time taking place in the Warhammer 40k universe, Warhammer 40k: Darktide (Darktide for short) emphasises ranged combat much more than its predecessors.

 If you enjoyed their Vermintide games (and/or Left 4 Dead) then you're likely to find something to like about Darktide.
 Sadly, there are quite a few predatory monetization/engagement mechanics in the game (which are hard to look away from due to Tencent being the majority shareholder of Fatshark as of early 2021).